zencq/libNOM.io/README.md

       the Microsoft Store.
 The synchronization is triggered short after you close the game (no need to load a save).
 This also works for Xbox Cloud Gaming.

+With the [cross-save](https://cloud.nomanssky.com/cross-save) feature added in The Cursed patch 5.25 it is now easier than ever to edit your saves and play them on any platform.
+If you have it on any PC platform you can easily edit it those and then upload to use on another platform.

 ### Usage

 Here you'll find an example usage.